Practical tips and tools for growing a business

 Timely customer payments are one of the keys to the success of the company's development - they ensure a smooth circulation of cash flow, which further provides the opportunity to regularly expand the range of stocks, purchase new fixed assets, improve the company's efficiency, etc. However, almost every entrepreneur has encountered a situation where a client is regularly late in paying bills.
 How to get customers to pay their bills on time?
 We offer six solutions to improve customer payment discipline.

-1. Stricter payment terms
+1. Stricter payment conditions

-Although flexible and customized payment terms for each customer can certainly improve the relationship with the specific customer, there are debtors who will use your hospitality to their advantage and also delay your especially suitable repayment term.
+Although flexible and customized payment terms for each customer can certainly improve the relationship with the specific customer, there are debtors who will use your hospitality to their advantage and delay your especially suitable repayment term.
 In such cases, it is recommended to throw politeness aside and dictate a stricter and shorter payment term.
-Perhaps such a tactic will motivate the customer to pay more smoothly.
+Perhaps such a tactic will motivate the client to pay more smoothly.

 2. Specific payment date